A City of Sadness: Resurgence of Taiwanese Hokkien (Taiyu) in film

-A City Of Sadness has been touted as one of the few films to bring Taiwanese Hokkien to prominence and to a global audience.
+A City of Sadness has been touted as one of the few films to bring Taiwanese Hokkien to prominence and to a global audience.
 The usage of Taiwanese Hokkien in the film has been noted to be in direct conflict with the then-rule regarding national language in Taiwan.
 The Taiwanese language policy about promoting Mandarin made making films in other minority dialects and languages limited to only a third of the total script.
 A City of Sadness however, was filmed mostly in Taiwanese Hokkien.
 Hou Hsiao-hsien's film was allowed by the Government Information Office (the office responsible for government censorship/media) to send a copy of the rough cut to Japan for post-production where it was processed and sent directly to the Venice Film Festival without being authenticated by Taiwanese censors from the GIC.
 The winning of the Golden Lion and Golden Horse Awards marked a first for Chinese-speaking films, but also were controversial, since A City of Sadness violated then rules about national language usage in films.
 The success of the film however, renewed interest in Taiwanese Hokkien and became part of the Taiyu Language Movement and started a resurgence of films from Taiwan that utilized minority languages such as Hakka alongside other Taiwanese indigenous languages.

 Contemporary references

 The term "City Of Sadness" has been used to describe the state of Hong Kong after the 2014 Umbrella Movement by scholars.
 Academic Tina L. Rochelle has associated the term with how Hong Kong's trajectory mirrors the trajectory of Taiwan during the 228 Incident and the White Terror.
-Much like in the case of the 228 Incident, the Umbrella movement was fueled by building resentment of the way Hong Kong citizens were being treated after the 1997 handover of Hong Kong to the Peoples Republic of China.
+Much like in the case of the 228 Incident, the Umbrella movement was fueled by building resentment of the way Hong Kong citizens were being treated after the 1997 handover of Hong Kong to the People's Republic of China.
 The cause of anger with citizens was the deterioration of freedoms and rights, the increased feeling of policing, and the imposition of a foreign power's sovereignty over a newly integrated location.
 This is a characteristic Rochelle highlights as similar in both Taiwan and Hong Kong and is what makes Hong Kong a "modern City of Sadness."

+Hou Hsiao‑hsien’s "A City of Sadness" (1989) was digitally restored in 2023.
+A screening of the film took place at the Louis Zoo Cinema, Hong Kong Arts Centre.
+The 4K restored version of A City of Sadness was hosted at the Melbourne Taiwan Film Festival 2025.